 One year into the Syrian revolt, the fight to oust President Bashar Assad is transforming into a nascent civil war.
 The regime says it is fighting foreign terrorists and armed gangs, denying there is a popular will behind the revolt.
 But Assad's opponents say they have been forced to carry weapons because the government used tanks, snipers and machine guns to crush peaceful protests.

 Syria has seen a string of suicide bombings, the last major one on Feb.
 10, when twin blasts struck security compounds in the government stronghold city of Aleppo, killing 28 people.

 Damascus, another Assad stronghold, has seen three suicide previous bombings since December.

 The regime has touted the attacks as proof that it is being targeted by "terrorists."
 The opposition accuses forces loyal to the government of being behind the bombings to tarnish the uprising.

 The U.N. estimates that more that 8,000 people have been killed since the uprising against Assad began last March.

 In recent weeks, Syrian forces have waged a series of heavy offensives against the main strongholds of the opposition -- Homs in central Syria, Idlib in the north and Daraa in the south.
-In the assaults, the regime has seemed to depend on select units and has relied heavily on the minority Alawite sect, to which Assad and the ruling elite belong.
-That may be out of worries over signs that some Sunni army conscripts have refused to fire on civilians.
+The military's top leadership is stacked heavily with members of the minority Alawite sect, to which Assad and the ruling elite belong, which has raised fears rising sectarian tensions.

 Sunnis are the majority in the country of 22 million and make up the backbone of the opposition.